Featured Work

 2004 179th Annual: An Invitational Exhibition of Contemporary American Art, National Academy of Design, New York (Adolph and Clara Obrig Prize)

-Museum of Fine Arts, Houston, TX (Collection of Frank and Michelle Hevrdejs)
+Museum of Fine Arts, Houston, TX (from the collection of Frank and Michelle Hevrdejs)